PRAVEEN-PR-2004/Academic_planner_project/README.md

 # 🌟 Academic Planner

 **Academic Planner** is a comprehensive platform designed to help students manage their academic tasks, schedules, and important deadlines effectively.
-It provides a smooth experience with features like task creation, management, planning, and user authentication.
+It provides a smooth experience with features like task creation, management, planning, and secure authentication using **JWT (JSON Web Tokens)**.

 ---